 Banquet Chef Jobs in USA with Visa Sponsorship

-Banquet chefs qualify for H-1B sponsorship as specialty occupation culinary professionals, though approval depends on your degree matching the role.
+Banquet chefs qualify for H-1B visa sponsorship as specialty occupation culinary professionals, though approval depends on your degree matching the role.
 Most positions require a bachelor's in culinary arts, hospitality management, or related field.
 Large hotels and catering companies increasingly sponsor experienced banquet chefs for work visas.
 For detailed occupation requirements, see the O*NET profile.

 See All Banquet Chef JobsOverview

-Showing 5 of 44+ banquet chef jobs
+Showing 5 of 34+ Banquet Chef jobs

 Have you applied for this role?